JuleanCode/zuydspeelt-backend/README.md

 Remember, the `.env` file will not and should not be committed to GitHub.

-# Considering PostgreSQL Over SQL Server
+# Considering PostgreSQL over SQL Server

 PostgreSQL stands as a strong candidate for our project's database management system.
 Its open-source nature ensures cross-platform compatibility, promising consistent performance across various operating systems.